helenamMm/Project-Capstone/README.md

 # 🌟 Django Web API with Django REST Framework 🌟

-Welcome to the final project of my Coursera course! 🚀 This project is a fully functional **Django web application** paired with a powerful **RESTful API** built using **Django REST Framework**.
+Welcome to the final project of my Coursera course! 🚀 This project is a simple functional **Django web application** paired with a powerful **RESTful API** built using **Django REST Framework**.
 It combines the best of backend logic, modern web development, and API integration to create a seamless and secure experience.

 ## 📋 Features:
 - **Dynamic Web Application**: Custom HTML, CSS, and JavaScript for a responsive and user-friendly UI.